Parserr alternative

 Can I move my Parserr workflow to MailParse?

 In most cases yes.
-List the fields you extract in Parserr today, connect the same mailbox or forwarding rule in MailParse, and name those fields.
+List the fields you extract in Parserr today, connect the same mailbox in MailParse, and name those fields.
 Because MailParse reads named fields across layouts, you usually replace several per-format Parserr rules with one field definition, then export to Excel, CSV, or JSON or push data through the API.

 How much does Parserr cost?